34 Cozy Small Camper Interior Ideas for Stylish and Comfortable Adventures

 3. Floating Bed

 A floating bed is an innovative solution for maximizing space in a small camper.
 This design lifts the bed off the floor, creating valuable storage space.
-You can store larger items like bikes, camping gear, or even your water and electrical systems in this area.
+You can store larger items, such as bikes, camping gear, or even your water and electrical system, in this area.

 Some floating beds can be raised to the ceiling when not in use, freeing up even more space during the day.
 This design lets you keep your bed made while it’s stored away, saving you the hassle of making it every night.